 The biogeochemical response of tropical forests to changing climate forcing and climate extremes varies strongly across the globe in ways that urgently require improved understanding.
 Tropical forests regulate climate locally, regionally, and globally and retain the greatest share of biodiversity of any terrestrial biome.
 Tropical forests also store vast amounts of carbon; moist tropical forests in particular comprise about 40% of global biomass (Xu et al., 2021) and provide the critical global service of removing carbon dioxide from the atmosphere rapidly.
 However, tropical forests are highly threatened by climate change and land-use change.
 Forests in the equatorial regions will soon experience the highest known temperatures since the Eocene which, combined with land-use change, will lead to increasing atmospheric dryness and water stress (Barkhordarian et al 2019).
 Tropical tree mortality rates are rising differentially across the tropics due to increases in drought duration and severity and storm intensity (Allen et al 2010, McDowell et al 2018, Choat et al 2012).
 Tropical forest canopy temperatures are more frequently dangerously close to the critical temperature (~47⁰ C), at which irreversible damage to the photosynthetic machinery occurs (Doughty et al. 2023).
 Unprecedented rates of anthropogenic land-use change in recent decades (DeFries et al 2004, Gibbs et al 2010a, Hosonuma et al 2012) have resulted in some tropical forests becoming net sources of carbon to the atmosphere (Gatti et al 2021).
 Prolonged hot and dry conditions increase forest vulnerability to fires and already burned forests in turn become hotter and drier leading to a positive feedback that has been called a “gathering firestorm” (Brando et al. 2020).

 Even as regrowing, secondary tropical forests continue to sequester large amounts of carbon from the atmosphere, tropical deforestation and degradation accounted for 22% of annual anthropogenic carbon dioxide (CO2) emissions, while intact tropical forest sinks weakened by an estimated 31% in the past two decades (1990-2019; Pan et al., 2024).
 Tropical forests and floodplains, which are frequently interspersed with wetland and aquatic ecosystems, also play a critical role in the global methane (CH4) and CO2 budgets (Sjögersten et al., 2014; Peng et al., 2022).
 CH4 has experienced recent atmospheric growth rates inconsistent with our current understanding of global sources and sinks of this critical greenhouse gas (GHG) (Turner et al., 2019).
-CH4 contributes an estimated 30% of the increase in radiative forcing from anthropogenic emissions and is 25 times more potent as a GHG compared to CO2 (Masson-Delmotte et al., 2021).
+CH4 contributes an estimated 30% of the increase in radiative forcing from anthropogenic emissions and is >25 times more potent as a GHG compared to CO2 (Masson-Delmotte et al., 2021).
 Tropical wetland and inland water systems contribute the vast majority of global aquatic CH4 emissions and make up roughly 20% of the total global CH4 budget of ~575 Tg CH4 yr-1 (Saunois et al., 2020; Peng et al., 2022).
 These tropical CH4 sources are the most uncertain component of the global carbon budget (Saunois et al., 2020, 2024).